imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

-- **UserAction** - 0, 1 and 2 where: 0 Indicates that the dialog was displayed to the user; 1 indicates user clicked "Yes" confirming to abandon their purchase; and 2 indicates user clicked "Cancel" to continue finishing the purchase.
+- **UserAction** - Indicates whether the dialog was displayed to the user and what action the user took in the dialog,

 ### Office.Android.DocsUI.PaywallControl.AutoRenewData